Back to all posts

 Gemini 2.51M tokens~750,000 words

 And those bigger windows?
-The research shows every model degrades well before hitting its limit.
+Every model degrades well before hitting its limit.
 More context window doesn’t mean more usable context.
 Claude gets unreliable around 130K.
 The others aren’t much better.

 What Context Rot Looks Like